-The fluctuation phases within uneven social development can be presented as alternations of divergences and convergences.
-A group of global historians (the 'California School') denoted the nineteenth-century powerful breakaway between the West European and Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
-Following this approach we find it appropriate to call the epoch beginning between 1950 and the 1970s, and lasting until the present day, the 'great convergence', since during this period the periphery and semi-periphery have been catching up with the world-system core (Grinin and Korotayev 2014b; 2015).
-In our co-authored monograph Great Divergence and Great Convergence: A Global Perspective (Grinin and Korotayev 2015) we analyzed the processes of divergence and convergence, having covered the period starting from the twelfth century CE.
+(the 'California School') denoted the 19th-century powerful breakaway between the West European and Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
+Following this approach we find it appropriate to call the epoch beginning between 1950 and the 1970s, and lasting until the present day, the 'great convergence', since during this period the periphery and semi-periphery have been catching up with the world-system core (Grinin and Korotayev 2014b, 2015).
+In our co-authored monograph Great Divergence and Great Convergence: A Global Perspective (Grinin and Korotayev 2015) we analyzed the processes of divergence and convergence, having covered the period starting from the 12th century CE.
 Moreover, this analysis has been made to a large extent within the world-system paradigm.
 We also analyzed additional mechanisms of both divergence and convergence, as well as transformation of the former into the latter.

-In this context we have come to the conclusion that alternations of these processes can be also discovered in other periods of World-System history starting from the ninth and eighth centuries BCE, that is at least from the moment of the formation of the World-System core according to our chronology (Grinin and Korotayev 2016).
+In this context we have come to the conclusion that alternations of these processes can be also discovered in other periods of World-System history starting from the 9th and 8th centuries BCE, that is at least from the moment of the formation of the World-System core according to our chronology (Grinin and Korotayev 2016).

 Divergences and convergences have been accompanying the development throughout historical process and appear at different levels and scales.
 Divergence and convergence are respectively a discrepancy or closing up of evolutionary patterns; meanwhile, the developmental level of societies evolving along divergent or convergent trajectories could remain different as well as become generally comparable.
 Divergence in some aspects can combine with convergence in other aspects if societies maintain a close contact.
-We described a similar type of development for Europe of the fifteenth to the eighteenth centuries CE and called it a 'catching-up divergence'.
+We described a similar type of development for Europe of the 15th to the 18th centuries CE and called it a 'catching-up divergence'.
 Thus, a number of Asian states borrowed (converged with) the European military technologies in the early Modern period.
 Convergence can also be alternated by divergence and vice versa.

 Divergence occurs both among affined and unrelated societies.
 The divergence among societies with common ancestry is especially evident if, for example, these societies' developmental trajectories diverge or they develop in differing social and geographical environments.
-For example, after the fifth century CE the development of the Saxons who intruded in Britain and of the Saxons staying on the European continent unfolded in essentially different directions (for more details see Grinin 2011: 17-21).
-The same refers to any divergence with previously uniform society or pattern of life (e.g., as it happened with Indo-Europeans who in the fifth millennium BC used to have a more or less unified language and way of life).
-Along with a number of other factors the religious divergence between Orthodox and Roman Catholic Christianity generated essential developmental differences between the Western European societies and Orthodox Eastern Europe.
+For example, after the 5th century CE the development of the Saxons who intruded in Britain and of the Saxons staying on the European continent unfolded in essentially different directions (for more details see Grinin 2011: 17-21).
+The same refers to any divergence with previously uniform society or pattern of life (e.g., as it happened with Indo-Europeans who in the 5th millennium BC used to have a more or less unified language and way of life).
+Along with a number of other factors the religious divergence between Orthodox and Roman Catholic Christianity generated essential developmental differences between the Western European societies and

+Orthodox Eastern Europe.
 Divergence underlies the idea of the adherents of civilization approach that new civilizations can appear on the basis of a mother civilization.
-However, divergence can never be completed and it always affects only some aspects of life in society.7 But at the same time it can be more or less profound and important from the point of view of the destinies of emerging societies.
+However, divergence can never be completed and it always affects only some aspects of life in society.
+But at the same time it can be more or less profound and important from the point of view of the destinies of emerging societies.